ryansheehy0/RS_Cheat_Sheets/Algorithms_Data_Structures/data_structures.md

 		- Return the temporary local variable.

 #### Common use cases
+- Categorizing data
+	- Ex: Put positive numbers in one category and negative numbers in another while preserve the original order.
+- OS maintain a queue of processes waiting to be executed.
+- Used for buffers which is a temporary holding area for data being transferred from one place to another.
+	- Data comes in sequentially, processed, then stored in a buffer thats a queue because it preserves the ordering.
+- Simulating real world lines.
+	- Ex: Customers waiting in line or cars at a traffic light.

+### Lists
+- All have to have unique values?
+	- Should the operations use indexes instead of values?

+#### Common operations
+- `bool append(Type x)` - Adds x to the end.
+- `bool prepend(Type x)` - Adds x to the beginning.
+- `bool insertAfter(Type w, Type x)` - Inserts x after w.
+- `void remove(Type x)`
+- `bool contains(Type x)`
+- `void print()`
+- `void sort()` - Sorts in ascending order.
+- `bool isEmpty()`
+- `int getLength()`

+#### Common use cases

 ## Concrete data structures
 Concrete data structures are specific implementations of ADTs that define how data is stored and how operations are performed on memory.